imcodeman24/Bank-Loan-Report/README.md

 •	Created pivot tables according to the questions asked.

-•	Merge all pivot tables into  dashboards  and apply slicer to make dynamic.
+•	Merge all pivot tables into  dashboards  and apply slicers to make dynamic.

+## Dashboard 1: SUMMARY

+## Dashboard 2: OVERVIEW